httpwg/http-extensions/draft-ietf-httpbis-immutable.md

 # The immutable Cache-Control extension

-When present in an HTTP response, the immutable Cache-Control extension indicates that the origin server MUST NOT update the representation of that resource during the freshness lifetime of the response.
+When present in an HTTP response, the immutable Cache-Control extension indicates that the origin server will not update the representation of that resource during the freshness lifetime of the response.

+Clients SHOULD NOT issue a conditional request during the response's freshness lifetime (e.g. upon a reload) unless explicitly overridden by the user (e.g. a force reload).

 The immutable extension only applies during the freshness lifetime of the response.
 Stale responses SHOULD be revalidated as they normally